Ashay Nigam

 They were asking direct questions.

-Multi-signal visual exploration
+Multi-signal visual exploration for expert users

 Became the entry point for non-expert reps